-- 3.2.1 ADJUST THE MECHANICAL BRAKE (if equipped) whenever it appears to need adjustment, or at least every 3 months. - ^a CHECK THE MECHANICAL BRAKE by operating with a test load equal to the winch load rating. - RAISE THE LOAD, then lower it and stop it about a foot off the ground. - OBSERVE THE LOAD when stopped.
-If it continues to coast or creep, follow the instructions below: - TIGHTEN THE MECHANICAL BRAKE by turning the adjustment nut clockwise by 1/4 turns.
+- ADJUST THE BRAKE whenever it appears to need adjustment, or at least every 3 months. - 3.2.2 CHECK THE BRAKE by operating the winch with a test load equal to the winch load rating. - a RAISE THE LOAD, then lower it and stop it about one foot off the ground. - b OBSERVE THE LOAD when stopped.
+If it continues to coast or creep, the brake should be tightened. - TIGHTEN THE BRAKE by turning the adjusting nuts clockwise about 1/4 turn.
 Continue to test and tighten the brake by alternating tightening of each brake nut until it stops and holds the load securely.
-See Figure 6a. - Do not adjust the brake with the load suspended. - Do not overtighten mechanical brake adjusting nuts. - A DECELERATION DISTANCE while stopping is typically 6 inches. - IF THE LOAD CONTINUES TO COAST or creep, contact the factory.
+See Figure 7. - a A DECELERATION DISTANCE while stopping is typically 6 inches. - b IF THE LOAD CONTINUES TO COAST or creep, contact the factory.